jomjol/AI-on-the-edge-device-docs/docs/Best-Practice.md

 * Filter out the Number "9", as "3" will often be misread for a "9" and void every number between 3 and 9 due to it being negative flow.
 * Split the readings into two, while the decimal numbers might move to fast to be recognized, at least the slower moving part will produce a correct reading.
 -> keep in mind that the offset needs to be adjusted, a.e if you have a comma reading of "3", it needs to become "0.3".
 This can be done wherever the data ends up being sent, like home assistant using sensor templates.
-* If you are using a low resolution and only digital mode, processing can often be done in <1 minute.
+* If you are using a low resolution and only digit mode, processing can often be done in <1 minute.
 Check the logs to confirm how fast it is and then set the interval accordingly under "Expert mode" in configuration, as the normal mode will lock you to 3+ minutes.